Inose's construction and elliptic K3 surfaces with Mordell-Weil rank 15 revisited: Introduction

 \subsection{Acknowledgements}

 We thank Matthias Sch\"utt and the referees for helpful comments on an earlier version of the paper.
 Kumar was supported in part by NSF CAREER grant DMS-0952486, and by a grant from the MIT Solomon Buchsbaum Research Fund.
-Kuwata was partially supported by JSPS Grant-in-Aid for Scientific Research (C) No.~26400023, and by the Chuo University Grant for Special Research.
+Kuwata was partially supported by JSPS KAKENHI Grant Number JP26400023, and by the Chuo University Grant for Special Research.
 The computer algebra systems \texttt{Magma}, \texttt{sage}, \texttt{gp/PARI}, \texttt{Maxima} and \texttt{Maple} were used in the calculations for this paper.